utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/discussing-your-work.md

 ## Adding inline comments to a request

 Use inline comments to comment on a specific part of a request.
 You can add comments to query parameters, path parameters, headers, and request bodies.
 You can also add comments to parts of a pre-request script or a test script.
+When there are new inline comments, an orange dot appears on the comments icon in the request pane.

 > To add a comment to a request, make sure to save the request first.